Become a Demolition Expert: Education and Career Roadmap

-Do I Want to Be a Demolition Expert?
+Should I Become a Demolition Expert?

-Step 1: Gain Work Experience
+Step 1: Experience and Training

 Individuals interested in becoming demolition experts will first need experience in the construction industry.
 Construction laborer jobs typically have no formal education requirements, and some of the work includes tearing down buildings and removing hazardous materials.
 Also, construction laborers may gain experience working with equipment used in demolition work, including pavement breakers and jackhammers.

 For higher level positions, usually at least five years of experience is required for supervisory positions, although this requirement can vary.
 Although there are no formal education requirements, courses or vocation training in construction management can be beneficial.